 New to Veterinary Dentistry Specialists?
 Welcome!

 We’re delighted you’re here and honored that you’re entrusting us with the care of your pet.
-With three locations to choose from, you can count on VDS for Concierge Care—an exceptional level of service and genuine caring for you and your pet that sets a new standard in veterinary dental care.
+With four locations to choose from, you can count on VDS for Concierge Care—an exceptional level of service and genuine caring for you and your pet that sets a new standard in veterinary dental care.

 Superior service is our standard of care, because you and your pet deserve it.